foopgp/foopgp-hugowebsite/content/english/solutions/djibian.md

 ## Going further

-- 🎓 **[Djibian + OpenPGP workshop](/course/djibian-openpgp/)** — 4 hours in person, free.
+- 🎓 **[Djibian + PGP workshop](/course/djibian-openpgp/)** — 4 hours in person, free.
 We start from a freshly-installed Djibian, generate your identity, configure your physical key, and verify together that everything signs / decrypts / authenticates.
 You walk away with a complete working chain.
 [Upcoming sessions.](/event/)

 - 💬 **Demonstration: an encrypted email, end-to-end.**